webgpu-native/webgpu-headers/README.md

  - [wgpu-native](https://github.com/gfx-rs/wgpu-native), C bindings to [wgpu](https://github.com/gfx-rs/wgpu), the Rust WebGPU implementation used in Firefox.
     - **wgpu-native does not yet implement the stable version of this header.
 Contributions needed!**

-## `webgpu.yml`
+## `webgpu.yml` and `webgpu.json`

-`webgpu.yml` is the main machine-readable source of truth for the C API and its documentation (in [YAML](https://yaml.org/) format).
-It is used to generate the official `webgpu.h` header present in this repository to generate the official documentation, and may be used by any other third party to design tools and wrappers around WebGPU-Native, especially bindings into other languages.
+`webgpu.yml` and `webgpu.json` (same contents, different formats) are the main machine-readable source of truth for the C API and its documentation.
+This data is used to generate the official `webgpu.h` header present in this repository to generate the official documentation, and may be used by any other third party to design tools and wrappers around WebGPU-Native, especially bindings into other languages.

 **If you are developing bindings of `webgpu.h` into another language and find that any additional high-level/semantic information would be useful in `webgpu.yml`, please contribute it!**

 ## Contributing to this project

-**Important:** When submitting a change, one must modify both the `webgpu.yml` and `webgpu.h` files in a consistent way.
-One should first edit `webgpu.yml` (the source of truth), then run `make gen` to update `webgpu.h` and finally commit both changes together.
+**Important:** When submitting a change, one must modify `webgpu.yml`, `webgpu.json`, and `webgpu.h` files in a consistent way.
+One should first edit `webgpu.yml` (the source of truth), then run `make gen` to update `webgpu.json` and `webgpu.h`, and finally commit all changes together.

 Here are some details about the structure of this repository.